HamidRezaHeidari/HamidRezaHeidari/README.md

   <br>
   🔬 My favorite research topics are AGVs, Machin-Learning & Machine-Vision, Smart Factory and IOT
   <br>
-  🎮 I'm an old gamer and I love read hardware magazine in my free time
+  🎮 I'm an old gamer and I love read about computer hardware in my free time

 </p>